 Today the people and Government of Japan are close allies with the United States and have lived in peace since the end of World War II.

-Compiled and edited by Dave Alexander, updated February 2019.
+Compiled and edited by Dave Alexander/Legends of America, updated January 2023.